 Chuck Hoberman, Pierce Anderson Lecturer in Design Engineering

 Panagiotis Michalatos, Lecturer in Architecture

-Kiel Moe, Associate Professor of Architecture & Energy
+Kiel Moe, Associate Professor of Architecture and Energy

-Hanspeter Pfister, (SEAS) Gordon McKay Professor of Computer Science; Director of Visual Computing in the Initiative in Innovative Computing
+Hanspeter Pfister, Gordon McKay Professor of Computer Science; Director of Visual Computing in the Initiative in Innovative Computing, SEAS

 Rachel Vromann, Manager, Digital Fabrication Laboratory